-Honey, a natural, nutrient-rich humectant, is often found as an ingredient in moisturizers, hair care, and other skin-conditioning products.
-Unfortunately, as honey is created by and for bees, it isn’t vegan.
-You can eliminate products that contain honey by shopping for moisturizers and other skin care products that contain vegan alternatives, such as avocado oil and sweet almond oil.
+Unfortunately for vegan-conscious shoppers, honey is not vegan, as it is created by (and for) bees.
+You can eliminate products that contain honey by shopping for moisturizers and other skin care products that contain vegan alternatives, such as avocado or sweet almond oil.

-The protein in egg white powder can help to clean up pores and tone your skin — making it a common ingredient in pore masks.
-If you’re looking for a vegan alternative that will help to minimize the appearance of your pores, we recommend searching for bentonite clay-based products, or using ground flaxseed meal in your DIY mask instead!
+The protein in egg white powder can help to clean up pores and tone your skin, making it a common ingredient in pore masks.
+If you’re looking for a vegan alternative that will help to minimize the appearance of your pores, we recommend searching for bentonite clay-based products, or using ground flaxseed meal in your DIY mask instead.

 Squalene is a lipid that can be derived from plant or animal sources; unfortunately, in non-vegan products, squalene is often sourced from shark liver oil.
-It’s an emollient ingredient that’s used to condition the skin, and it’s often found in moisturizers and face oils.
+It’s an emollient ingredient used to condition the skin, and is often found in moisturizers and face oils.

-Collagen and elastin
+Collagen and Elastin

 Another way to level-up your vegan game is to make the switch to vegan makeup brushes.
 Using non-vegan brushes might not SEEM a big deal, but evidence is increasingly suggesting that the conditions under which animal hair is harvested to make these brushes can be extremely inhumane (PETA’s recent exposé on the badger-brush industry is a powerful example).

 The fibers for non-vegan brushes are sourced from squirrels, foxes, and badgers.
 In contrast, vegan, cruelty-free brushes are made using synthetic fibers that are as soft and effective as animal hair.

-Going vegan can be a big change, but luckily, there are plenty of resources out there to help you make sense of vegan vs. non-vegan cosmetic ingredients.
-If you’re in search of more tips on how to become vegan, check out our comprehensive guide — which will walk you through some essential tips and tricks for making this lifestyle change.
+Going vegan can be a big change.
+Luckily, there are plenty of resources out there to help you make sense of vegan vs. non-vegan cosmetic ingredients.
+If you’re in search of more tips on how to become vegan, check out our comprehensive guide, which will walk you through some essential tips and tricks for making this lifestyle change.